-The prison was given an inspection in March 2014, the full report can be read at the Ministry of Justice web site, just follow the links below.
+The prison was inspected in August 2020.
+The inspection was a “Scrutiny Visit”, which is effectively a shortened version of a full inspection to make allowances for the disruption caused by Covid 19.
+The full reports can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said:

 To read the full report from the inspectors, follow the links below to the Ministry of Justice web site:

 - HMP Preston – report (PDF), Report on a scrutiny visit to HMP Preston by HM Chief Inspector of Prisons, August 2020

 - HMP Preston, Report on an unannounced inspection of HMP Preston (6-17 March 2017)

 - HMP Preston, Unannounced inspection of HMP Preston (31 March – 11 April 2014)

 - HMP Preston, Unannounced short follow-up inspection of HMP Preston (10 – 12 April 2012)

 - HMP Preston, Announced inspection of HMP Preston (10-14 August 2009)